A businessman checks into a hotel, but when he returns from dinner, his roomâand all trace of him ever staying thereâhas disappeared.

 Alistair Graves

 Is it a warning?
 A mistake?
-Or something far, far worse?But that, my dear listener… that is a story for another night.Until the fog lifts again, stay curious, stay cautious… and, perhaps,
+Or something far, far worse?But that, my dear listener⊠that is a story for another night.Until the fog lifts again, stay curious, stay cautious⊠and, perhaps, leave the light on.

 About the podcast